575.640.81 - Geospatial Intelligence: the art and science for better understanding our world

 Through lectures and laboratory exercises, this course illustrates the fundamental concepts of GIS and remote sensing technologies in the context of environmental engineering.
 Topics include the physical basis for remote sensing, remote sensing systems, digital image processing, data structures, database design, and spatial data analysis.
 The course is not intended to provide students with extensive training in particular image processing or GIS packages.
 However, handson computer laboratory sessions re-enforce critical concepts.
 Completion of a term project is required.

-This course will present and assess the fundamental concepts of GIS and remote sensing technologies in the contest of environmental engineering.
+This course will present and assess the fundamental concepts of remote sensing technologies and an introduction ESRI GIS software applications for better understanding our world.
 Topics include the physical basis for remote sensing (RS), remote sensing systems, digital image processing, data structures, database design, and spatial data analysis.
 Examples of applications of GIS and remote sensing technologies to various environmental applications with a particular focus on sustainable practices will be used throughout the course.
-Recent technical papers on GIS and RS applications to environmental and sustainability issues will be reviewed in class and as part of homework assignments and class discussion.
-Multiple GIS exercise will be used in class and as assignments and presentations.
+Multiple ESRI exercises will be used in class with assignments and presentations.
 The course will include discussion and review of public policy and initiatives on environmental and sustainable development issues relative to current developments in technology and applications in the overall fields of GIS and remote sensing.

 The course materials are divided into modules which can be accessed by clicking Modules on the course menu.
 A module will have several sections including the overview, content, readings, discussions, and assignments.
 You are encouraged to preview all sections of the module before starting.
 Most modules run for a period of seven (7) days, Module contents are summarized in the Course Outline.
 You should regularly check the Calendar and Announcements for assignment due dates.